 I have also been lucky to get my poetry, essays, and short stories published in numerous literary magazine and outlets including: Catapult, The New Republic, New England Review, Kenyon Review, London Sunday Times and Antioch Review.

-Since 2005, I have lived in Southern France with my three children and dog Zola, where I work as the Director of the Brown Foundation Fellowship Program at the Dora Maar House, an artist residency program.
+Since 2005, I have lived in Southern France with my three children and dog Zola, where I am the Director of an international artist residency program and cultural center at The Dora Maar House.
 The house was purchased by Picasso as a "break-up gift" for his mistress Dora Maar.
-She lived here until her death in 1997, when it was converted into a international residency program.
+She lived here until her death in 1997.
 My job allows me to meet and interact with artists, writers and thinkers from around the world.
-I live in one of the most beautiful corners of the world, have a highly inspiring job and still I get to write in the morning in my garden shed, that I converted (inspired by Roald Dalh) into a writer's room.
+I live in one of the most beautiful corners of the world, have a highly inspiring job and still I get to write in the morning in my garden shed, that I converted into a writer's room.

 Besides my books, here is a list of where some of my work has appeared:

 English for the Australian Curriculum, Rita Van Haren, et.al., Cambridge University Press, 2011